 Sickness means, as a result of a physical or mental condition, the employee is not able to perform or fully perform the work agreed to during the term of employment.
 Reintegration [reintegratie] means working towards full recovery (if possible) and is the main objective.
-The rules and mandatory steps how to deal with the absenteeism are described in a Sick Leave Policy.
+The rules and mandatory steps how to deal with the absenteeism are described in an Absenteeism Work Place Policy.
+In this article we are providing you with the top 10 underlying causes of absenteeism in the workplace.

 A research by Mercer, shows only 35% of employers /managers know the cause of absenteeism of their employees.
 Absenteeism can be prevented, controlled and influenced by employers.
 In order to influence the Sick Leave, it is first important to know the underlying causes of absenteeism.